wombleton/gitlaw-nz/acts/A/Alcoholism and Drug Addiction Act 1966.md

     Compare: 1909 No 30 s 27

-##### 27 Supplying liquor or drugs to patients
+##### 27 Supplying alcohol or drugs to patients

-*   Every person commits an offence against this Act who, not being a medical practitioner or a person acting pursuant to the written authority of a medical practitioner, procures or attempts to procure any intoxicating liquor or any stimulating, narcotic, or sedative drug for, or sends, takes, or delivers, or attempts to send, take, or deliver any such liquor or drug to, any person whom he knows to be a patient, whether that patient is detained in the institution or is absent therefrom on leave or otherwise howsoever.
+*   Every person commits an offence against this Act who, not being a medical practitioner or a person acting pursuant to the written authority of a medical practitioner, procures or attempts to procure any alcohol or any stimulating, narcotic, or sedative drug for, or sends, takes, or delivers, or attempts to send, take, or deliver any such alcohol or drug to, any person whom he knows to be a patient, whether that patient is detained in the institution or is absent therefrom on leave or otherwise howsoever.

     Compare: 1909 No 30 s 28

+    Section 27 heading: amended, on 18 December 2013, by [section 417(1)][56] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

+    Section 27: amended, on 18 December 2013, by [section 417(1)][56] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

-    Section 27: amended, on 18 September 2004, by [section 175(1)][55] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).
+    Section 27: amended, on 18 September 2004, by [section 175(1)][57] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).

 ##### 28 Trespass